Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 Background

-Ludwig Ganghofer was a Bavarian writer who in his time was very popular, and many of his novels have been made it to the cinema.
-He was one of the favourite poets of Emperor Wilhelm II. and a personal friend of the emperor.
-Die Sünden der Väter (The sins of the fathers) (Adolf Bonz & Comp., Stuttgart, 1886) is one of the Ludwig Ganghofer's lesser known novels.
-Previous to its publication it had appeared as a serial in Neue Freie Presse from 5 August 1885.
+Die Sünden der Väter (The sins of the fathers) (Adolf Bonz & Comp., Stuttgart, 1886) is one of the Ganghofer's lesser known novels.
+Previous to its publication it had appeared as a continuation in Neue Freie Presse from 5 August 1885.
 At the time the author lived in Vienna where he was dramatist at Ringtheater, and contributed to a couple of newspapers.
+Whereas most of Ganghofer's popular work was inspired and set in the Alpine surroundings of his home area, Die Sünden der Väter is an exception.
+It takes place in refined city surroundings, in Munich and Berlin.
+The setting is a theatre environment.

 War correspondent

 Die Front im Osten describes the early stages of the Gorlice-Tarnów offensive that Hašek later took part in.
 He includes a piece on the recapture of Przemyśl and a stay in Sambor in early June 1915 where he met k.u.k Stabsoffiziere[a].
-In the autumn of 1915 he was severely wounded, was decorated with Eiserne Kreuz but carried on as a war correspondent until 1917.
-His political opinions were nationalistic and antidemocratic.
+In the autumn of 1915 he was severely wounded, was decorated with the Eiserne Kreuz but carried on as a war correspondent until 1917.
+His political opinions were nationalistic and anti-democratic.

 Quote(s) from the novel